St Mary's Church, Nash: History

 The church belonged to Goldcliff Priory in 1349 when Robert Arney was instituted to the benefice.
 The Arney family, in the time of Charles II, left a cottage and 6 acre of land, called "The Poor's Six Acres", for the support of the poor of the parish.
 The church was largely rebuilt during the 16th century.

 The only remains of the Norman church is the North Wall of the chancel and the squint or hagioscope.
 An unusual feature, the squint was used to enable those with leprosy, smallpox or other such diseases, to see or participate in the service without endangering the rest of the congregation with infection.
 The tower is unusually located on the north side of the chancel.
 The church is thought to originally have been much larger, incorporating a North aisle.

 In the early years of the 20th century the floor of the bellringer's room was used as a temporary mortuary for the bodies of five sailors who had been drowned at sea, in a violent storm, near the East Usk Lighthouse.
 Four of the sailors had been found lashed to the mast.
 During World War II the church saw congregations of 400.
-In the fields to the south of the neighbouring Church Farm are ancient tumuli, the vestiges of some ancient, possibly mediæval, dwelling or chapel.

 The church interior was restored in 2004–2005.
 Sunday services are held weekly at 9.30am and the church is also open daily from 10am to 4pm during July and August.

 Described as "the cathedral of the moors" by Monmouthshire historian Fred Hando.
-Newman describes the 15th-century steeple as "unique in South East Wales".
+Newman says the 15th-century steeple is "unique in South East Wales".

 Great flood of 1607

 On 30 January 1607 the Bristol Channel floods drowned many people and destroyed a large amount of farmland and livestock; recent research has suggested that the cause is likely to have been a storm surge.
-There is a memorial plaque in St Mary's church in neighbouring Goldcliff.
+There is a memorial plaque in St Mary's Church in neighbouring Goldcliff.
 A contemporary depiction of the flood shows a church thought to be St Mary's, Nash.